Wordius/zola-mdhb/content/blog/2025-11-28-crafts-thanksgiving-release-access-spaces.md

 Collections now have a cleaner layout and a host of tweaks have made it smoother, faster and more intuitive.

 Android users now get a look-in with access to a beta version.
 In summer 2025, Craft introduced editing capabilities for the mobile web, now they have taken it a step further by making Craft available in the Google Play Store.

+Craft is currently available with a 40% discount for Black Friday.
+See the [website](https://www.craft.do/pricing) for more details.